 This makes it important to recognize which company you are applying for and ensure your practice materials are applicable to that company and position.

 You don’t want to practice for a medical call center only to be tested on information that applies to a technical support role.

 Cognitive aptitude tests are incredibly common in the world of pre-employment testing.
 This is thanks to their ability to assess people’s overall ability to think logically and solve complex problems.

 This isn’t a test of your knowledge gained through education or work experience.
 Instead, these tests utilize visual puzzles, questions, and unique scenarios to determine if you have potential regarding the role, learn the necessary skills, and continue to learn as things change and businesses grow.

 Situation Judgment Testing (SJT)

 Situational Judgement Tests are used to determine how well you handle a variety of scenarios within the scope of your professional duties.
 SJTs are psychological assessments that contain only multiple-choice questions.
 These questions will come immediately after being presented with a hypothetical situation that may be faced during a typical workday.

 Preparing for a Call Center Assessment with Next-Interview

 Don’t be overwhelmed by all the sections and variety in these exams, any call center test can be mastered through a bit of preparation.
 At Next-Interview, we know how important it is to make a great impression on your pre-employment testing, which is why we provide all the information and practice materials you need to ace your exam.

-Whether you need help getting a desired result on a personality exam or want to improve your cognitive thinking skills, we have the practice materials you need.
+Whether you need help getting the desired result on a personality exam or want to improve your cognitive thinking skills, we have the practice materials you need.
 Ready to land a great call center job?
-Check out Next-Interview’s prep selections, today!
+Check out Next-Interview’s prep selections today!